Community Views: The Hardest Part of Living With HIV

 Thank you for sharing!

-We wish to say thank you to everyone in the community who shared about this topic.
+We want to say thank you to everyone in the community who shared about this topic.
 Without you, there is no community!
 We appreciate it, as we understand that HIV stigma makes it hard to discuss these important issues.
 For those who'd like to help others, you can anonymously participate in more discussions by joining this online HIV community!

 Join the conversation